invisible-college/statebus/readme.md

 # Statebus
-Statebus is a new web protocol where every piece of state has a URL.
-It provides a unified API for accessing state on clients and servers, and automatically handles synchronization.
-In contrast to how HTTP provides State Transfer, Statebus provides State *Synchronization*.

-This repository is a Javascript implementation of the Statebus protocol.
-You can use it right now to build web applications.
-It builds from [Reactjs](http://reactjs.org) to provide reactive re-rendering, but extends the reactivity through the whole web stack.

-This implementation is great for prototyping.
-You can see some prototypes and applications [here](https://invisible.college).
-We welcome contributions, and are excited to help you build your own Statebus applications.
+Statebus is a replacement for HTTP that synchronizes state
+  - Each state has a URL
+  - All state can be accessed uniformly, throughout the app, via URLs
+  - State can be a function of other state
+  - Statebus guarantees all state is synchronized automatically

 # Tutorial
-Hello future bus drivers, welcome to your training!

-Today we are going to make a basic chat widget.
-It's a public chat that anyone can post to.
-We hope you'll post a message on it - it's a guestbook for anyone who visits this tutorial!
+Let's make a chat app.

 We've broken the training into two parts: Making a client and Making a server.
 Most of the logic is in the client, because Statebus [collapses time and space](https://github.com/invisible-college/statebus/blob/v6/readme.md#fetch-and-save-are-reactive-functions).
-The server handles basic privacy and data filtering features.
+The server implements access control.

 ## Making a client
-To write client code, you don't need to download anything.
-Instead, you'll just edit a single .html file locally on your computer.
-However, you'll be writing in [Coffeescript](http://coffeescript.org) and creating [React](http://reactjs.org) web components, so make sure you're familiar with both of these tools.
-Aside from Coffeescript and React, there are really only two methods that you will need to learn: `fetch` and `save`.
-To get a sense of how they work, let's make something!

-Here's the chat you'll be making.
-Copy and paste this into your .html file.
+You don't need to download anything.
+You don't need to run a server.
+You can make a full-fledged app with just a single .html file on your computer.
+Here's a chat app:

 ```coffeescript
 <script type="statebus">                          # Scripts with this tag are interpreted by statebus